 victim husband number three.

 If you’ve already left your narcissist, wonderful!
-I sincerely hope you’ve escaped.
+I sincerely hope you’ve escaped and find the strength to stay absent from their future as they were from your past.
 Your happiness, if not yet, is joyfully waiting to be rediscovered.
-But if you’re still with your narcissist, no matter what you tell yourself, it’s not too late to excise yourself from your personal hell.
+But if you’re still with your narcissist, no matter what you might believe, it’s not too late to excise yourself from your personal hell.
 It’s only too late when you draw your last breath.
 And do you want that to be while you’re still a prisoner to your narcissist?
 A slave to their whims, their bi-polar’esk mood swings, their gaslighting, triangulation, and tempest’s temperament, with puddles of your own tears the only things to embrace you at night?
 Remember, just as you are now walking in the faded footsteps of your narcissist’s previous supply, so, too, will someone one day walk in yours.
 Never forget, while the narcissist is your forever, you are their for now.
-If you stay, over time, untold volumes of your spirit – more of your soul than you can possibly imagine or comprehend – will find itself lying, quietly dying in those once-hallowed halls in which you walk, with silent walls the only witnesses bearing mute testament to your resting place.
+If you stay, over time, untold volumes of your spirit – more of your soul than you can possibly imagine or comprehend – will find itself lying, quietly dying in those once-hallowed halls in which you walk, with silent walls the only witnesses bearing muted testament to your resting place.